Social metrics is the relatively young science of measuring social media to determine what kind of impact it is having.

-Social metrics is particularly relevant in the field of digital marketing.
+It's particularly relevant in the field of digital marketing.
 Companies increasingly are looking for ways to measure the impact of their online marketing campaigns across a wide array of social networks.
-Social metrics or quantitative measurement tools for social media are an increasingly component of the larger, related field of social analytics.
+Quantitative measurement tools for social media are an increasingly component of the larger, related field of social analytics.

 Type of Items Analyzed in Social MetricsHere are some of the most common items or activities used to measure the impact of social media: